-You are cordially invited to attend the 2021 Annual Meeting of Stockholders of Relmada Therapeutics, Inc. to be held in a virtual-only meeting format via live webcast on the Internet on May 20, 2021 at 9:30 a.m.
+You are cordially invited to attend the 2022 Annual Meeting of Stockholders of Relmada Therapeutics, Inc. to be held in a virtual-only meeting format via live webcast on the Internet on [], 2022 at [] a.m.
 Eastern Time.
 At the annual meeting you will be asked to vote on the following matters:

-- Proposal 1: To elect John Glasspool and Paul Kelly, as Class III directors, each to serve for a threeyear term that expires at the 2024 Annual Meeting of Stockholders, or until his successor is elected and qualified or until his earlier resignation or removal; and - Proposal 2: To ratify the appointment of Marcum LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2020; and - Proposal 3: To approve the Relmada Therapeutics, Inc. 2021 Equity Incentive Plan; - Proposal 4: To provide an advisory vote to approve executive compensation; and - Proposal 5: To provide an advisory vote on the frequency of the advisory vote on executive compensation.
+- Proposal 1: To elect Eric Schmidt, as a Class I director, to serve for a three-year term that expires at the Annual Meeting of Stockholders in 2025, or until his successor is elected and qualified or until his earlier resignation or removal; - Proposal 2: To ratify the appointment of Marcum LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2022; - Proposal 3: To approve an amendment to the Relmada Therapeutics, Inc. 2021 Equity Incentive Plan to increase the shares of our common stock available for issuance thereunder by 3.9 million shares; and - Proposal 4: To approve an amendment to our Articles of Incorporation, as amended, to increase the number of authorized shares of common stock from 50,000,000 to 150,000,000.